Postgraduate Opportunities

 Available PhD Projects

-- CMS - we specialise in searches for Dark Matter and Higgs boson physics, having recently led to publication the combination of LHC Run 1 and 2 data searching for Higgs bosons decaying to invisible particles.
-As a PhD student in 2025 you will analyse LHC Run 3 data on these topics while also having the opportunity to developing cutting-edge algorithms (including ML) for both the Level-1 trigger and the Tracker.
+- CMS - We specialise in searches for Dark Matter and Higgs boson physics.
+We published the results of a search for Higgs bosons decaying to invisible particles, combining results from several Higgs boson production mechanisms and data from LHC Run1 and 2.
+As a PhD student in 2026 you will analyse LHC Run 3 data on these topics while also having the opportunity to developing cutting-edge algorithms (including ML) for both the Level-1 Trigger and the Tracker.

-- LHCb - we search for new physics through precision measurements of matter-antimatter asymmetry and rare decays.
-These topics are brought together through innovative amplitude analyses of multi-body B- and D-meson decays, a technique we are world leaders in.
-Additionally, we are developing extremely fast pattern recognition algorithms for LHCb’s future particle ID detectors, the upgraded RICH and the novel TORCH, utilising modern computing architectures such as IPUs (AI-specific chip) and GPUs.
+- LHCb - We search for new physics through precision measurements of matter-antimatter asymmetry and rare B-hadron decays.
+These topics are brought together through innovative amplitude analyses of multi-body B- and D-hadron decays, a technique we are world leaders in.
+We are at the forefront of developing ultra-fast, end-to-end simulations of particle decays using cutting-edge generative machine learning techniques.
+In parallel, we are designing extremely fast pattern recognition algorithms for LHCb’s future particle ID detectors, the upgraded RICH and the novel TORCH, utilising modern computing architectures such as IPUs (AI-specific chip) and GPUs.

-- Mu3e – we are preparing to search for signs of new physics at the intensity frontier with this medium-scale but cutting-edge experiment at the world’s most intense continuous muon source at the PSI lab.
-Using advanced HV-CMOS silicon pixel technology, we aim to detect for extremely rare decays of muons.
-As a PhD student, you will participate in the building and testing of the pixel detectors and looking at new physics channels including the flagship µ->3e decay.
+- Mu3e – We are preparing to search for signs of new physics at the intensity frontier with this medium-scale but cutting-edge experiment at the world’s most intense continuous muon source at the PSI lab.
+Using advanced HV-CMOS silicon pixel technology, we aim to detect extremely rare decays of muons.
+As a PhD student, you will participate in operation of the detector and look for signs of new physics in channels including the flagship µ->3e decay.

 MScR (Master of Science by Research)